 We plot the partition function eq.(\ref{70.1}) as a function of $\beta$ in figure \ref{fig1} for the values of $\Theta=0$, $\Theta=0.3$, $\Theta=0.7$, and $\Theta=0.9$.
 As we can see in figure \ref{fig1} at high temperatures (when $\beta \rightarrow 0$), the contributions due to the NC $\Theta$-parameter are very small, but they grow significantly at low temperatures ($\beta \rightarrow \infty$).

 With the help of the partition function, one can determine the thermodynamic quantities, as the mean energy and heat capacity for a system ruled by the hamiltonian function.
-We start by the mean energy associated with the NC Yukawa partition function.
-The result is
+We start by computing the mean energy associated with the NC Yukawa partition function:

 in which the constants $A_{i}\,(i=1,2,3,4)$ are defined in the eq. (\ref{70.2}).
 We plot the mean energy eq. (\ref{71}) as a function of $\beta$ in the figure \ref{fig2} using the values of $\Theta=0$, $\Theta=0.3$, $\Theta=0.7$, and $\Theta=0.9$.
 The mean energy curve increases as $\beta$ increases until it reaches a maximum value, and then decreases.
 Notice that the smaller the correction due to the NC $\Theta$-parameter, the higher the peak at high temperatures.